 Weekdays: 8:00 AM to 7:00 PM

 NEFT timings have been revised from time to time by the Reserve bank of India.
-As of now in 2013 , NEFT operates in batches from 8 AM to 7 PM on weekdays and 8 AM to 1 PM on Saturday.
+From september 1st 2015 NEFT will operate in batches from 8 AM to 7 PM on weekdays including saturdays but there will be no NEFT transactions on 2nd and 4th Saturday of the Month.
 NEFT settlements are done in hourly batches.
-There are hourly twelve settlements from 8 AM to 7 PM on weekdays and six hourly settlements from 8 AM to 1 PM on Saturdays.
+There are hourly twelve settlements from 8 AM to 7 PM on weekdays including Saturdays.
 IF you miss the hourly settlement batch you will be accommodated in the first batch the next NEFT working day.

 NEFT schedules as notified by RBI are adhered to by all commercials banks including public sector banks like State bank of India (SBI), Punjab national Bank (PNB), Canara bank, bank of India, Indian Bank etc. and private sector banks like ICICI Bank, HDFC Bank, Axis Bank, IDBI Bank, Citibank etc. and cooperative banks.